fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 `status` (optional): shall be a scalar default integer variable.
 If present its value shall be of one of the error codes defined in this module.
-IF absent and it would have had a value other than `success` processing will stop with an informative stop code.
+If absent and it would have had a value other than `success` processing will stop with an informative stop code.
 Allowed error code values for this `status` are: